Is There a Standard FDE?

 Quick Summary

-Flat Dark Earth (FDE) is not a standardized color in the firearms industry; it's a spectrum of tan and sand shades that vary significantly between manufacturers due to differences in anodizing and polymer coloring processes.
+Flat Dark Earth (FDE) is not a standardized color in the firearms industry; it represents a spectrum of tan and sand shades.
+Variations occur due to manufacturing processes like anodizing for metal and polymer injection molding for plastic, with each company using different 'recipes' and materials, leading to inconsistent color matching between brands and batches.

 Chapters